j0nathanj/j0nathanj.github.io/_posts/2024-04-25-Dusting-off-the-VM-Escape.md

 ## *"As-Blackbox-As-Possible"*, or: Vulnerability ASAP.

-So my mission was to find a VM escape, as fast as possible.
+So my mission was to find a VM escape, as effectively as possible.

 I knew that Niklas (and other VirtualBox researchers) already had scripts & kernel modules that I could use to reach certain areas of the VBVA subsystem.